adilaghayev/SWE573/Tasks.md

 Create milestones and update issues
 - 1 h
 - Add the milestones for the prototype presentation next week and relevant deliverables.

+Prepare the base interface for the website
+- 5 h
+- prepare the base HTML file for the interface that will be used throughout the website.

+Create authentication system.
+- 3 h
+- Create "Users" app and use Django libraries for user authentication.
+To be continued.